-Adapting the EWM approach to the dynamic treatment framework is a nontrivial task.
-In the dynamic framework, the effect of treatment at each stage can vary with respect to the past treatments and outcomes.
-Hence, the treatment at each stage should be decided by taking account of not only the direct effect of the treatment on current and future outcomes but also its indirect effect on future outcomes through changing the effects of future treatments.
-We solve this problem by providing two approaches.
-One approach is to estimate the optimal DTR through backward induction, which solves the treatment choice problem from the final stage to the first stage supposing at each stage that the optimal treatments are chosen in subsequent stages.
-The other approach is to estimate the optimal DTR simultaneously over all stages, solving the whole empirical welfare maximization problem at once with respect to the entire DTR.
+We present two approaches to estimate the optimal DTR.
+The first estimates the optimal DTR through backward induction, which solves the treatment choice problem from the final to the first stage, supposing at each stage that the optimal treatments are chosen in future stages.
+The second estimates the optimal DTR simultaneously across all stages, solving the empirical welfare maximization problem at once for the entire DTR.\footnote{Without specifying the direct and indirect effects of the treatment on future outcomes, each approach accounts for these effects within its EWM process.}

-The two approaches are complementary each other.
-The backward estimation method is computationally efficient; however, consistency is ensured only when the pre-specified class of DTRs contains the first-best policy that assigns the best treatment to any individual with any history at all stages (except for the first stage).
-In contrast, the simultaneous estimation method can consistently estimate the optimal DTR on the pre-specified class of DTRs irrespective of the feasibility of the first-best policy, at the cost of computational efficiency.
+We reveal that the two approaches complement each other.
+The backward estimation method is computationally efficient; however, its consistency is ensured only when a pre-specified class of DTRs contains the first-best rule that assigns the best treatment for any history at each stage (except the first stage).
+Conversely, the simultaneous estimation method consistently estimates the optimal DTR on a pre-specified class of DTRs, irrespective of the feasibility of the first-best rule, at the cost of computational efficiency.

-Practically, some dynamic policies have budget/capacity constraints on their treatment assignments, and these constraints are often imposed intertemporally.
-Then a favorable DTR should effectively allocate the limited budget/capacity to each stage so that welfare is maximized subject to the limited budget/capacity.
-For this reason, the simultaneous estimation method is modified in a way that the estimated DTR maximizes the empirical welfare criteria under empirical budget/capacity constraints.
+In practical terms, dynamic policies often impose budget or capacity constraints on treatment allocation over time.
+An ideal DTR should allocate limited resources effectively across stages to maximize welfare.
+We extend the simultaneous estimation method to problems with intertemporal budget/capacity constraints.
+We show that the resulting DTR approximately maximizes welfare while satisfying these constraints.